Velocity Blending Functions

 Tune the Servo Loop

 Tune the servo loop gains of the axes for optimal servo loop tracking.
-Use Machine Setup and EasyTune to set up and tune axes.
+Use Machine Setup and EasyTune to set up and tune the axes.

 Select an Optimal Coordinated Speed and Ramp Rate